 as soon as possible after the commencement day, the Clerk is to send those records or documents to the Commissioner.

-5 On the date as at which this reprint was prepared, the Business Licensing Amendment Act 1995 Pt.
+5 On the date as at which this compilation was prepared, the Business Licensing Amendment Act 1995 Pt.
 3 had not come into operation.
 It reads as follows:

 Part 3 — Debt Collectors Licensing Act 1964